Nominations are now open!

 How to Nominate

 Nomination forms should be completed in full.
 Please provide a cover letter detailing why the individual or business is deserving of an award along with the nominee’s biographical profile.
 In addition, specify which category you wish for them to be considered and return the nomination form, bio, cover letter, and if needed an additional one-page document to address or email listed on the form.
-The deadline to apply is 11:59 p.m.
+The deadline to apply has been extended to 11:59 p.m.
 DECEMBER.
-1, 2019.
+6, 2019.
 Use this form to nominate 2020 Nomination Award Form

 There are two ways to submit: